- Corporate Address

 BAE Systems' range of products and services for commercial aviation include:

 - Avionics: Custom navigation, surveillance, and separation systems.

 - Flight control systems: found in around 90% of all aircraft used today.

-- BAE Systems Regional Aircraft Asset Management is responsible for the sale and lease of a portfolio of BAe 146/Avro RJ family of regional jets as well as Jetstream 32/41 and ATP turboprops.
-Its fleet numbers around 800 turboprop and jet regional aircraft, making it the world's largest regional aircraft lessor by fleet size and second largest by fleet value.
+- BAE Systems Regional Aircraft Asset Management: Responsible for the sale and lease of a portfolio of BAe 146/Avro RJ family of regional jets as well as Jetstream 32/41 and ATP turboprops.
+The fleet amounts to approximately 800 turboprop and jet regional aircraft, making it the world's largest regional aircraft lessor by fleet size and second largest by fleet value.

 2 total articles